jkodner18/jkodner18.github.io/teaching.md

   <p style="font-size: 14px"><i>Course Description (taught with <a href="https://anthropology.fas.harvard.edu/people/nicholas-harkness">Professor Nicholas Harkness</a>)</i>: This course introduces students to a broad, complex view of language by relating ideas about language to linguistic structure and practice (i.e., language “use”).
 We take a fundamentally interdisciplinary approach, drawing widely from major findings and innovations in philosophy, linguistics, semiotics, anthropology, sociology, and literary studies—an approach that reflects in its hybridity the complexity of the problem.
 We also take a broadly multilingual, multicultural, and multiregional perspective.
 Readings and lectures will draw examples from a variety of languages and linguistic communities.
 The aim is to view the problem of language through many different perspectives.
 Throughout the course, we develop a set of powerful analytical tools for studying both language and culture and, ultimately, for defining their role in, and impact on, social life.</p>
 </div>

-<button class="collapsible">Ling 83: Language, Structure, and Cognition (Fall 2025 • 1 Section • 10 Students)</button>
+<button class="collapsible">Ling 83: Language, Structure, and Cognition • Fall 2025 • 1 Section • 10 Students)</button>
 <div class="content">
 <br>
 For examples of teaching materials, see <a href="https://docs.google.com/presentation/d/1wJzy8XwElw87u8BQFWHq6eAhg2u7yOI1d3AE5xahisA/edit?usp=sharing">here</a>, <a href="https://docs.google.com/presentation/d/1xVeNGhg6hvWwija0yPZLaoB5Fi2ejUGfEz96Kr28-go/edit?usp=sharing">here</a>, and <a href="https://docs.google.com/presentation/d/1Jo7ezdbJngw8HyYysetKuSReFmD6StfF0-Ct_ZfedpA/edit?usp=sharing">here</a>.<br>